Test Prep Insight is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 But apart from that small complaint, I was super impressed with the quality of the video lessons, the detail and presentation of the practice problems, and the overall structure of the coursework.

-Recently, the company also introduced their new 170+ course, which as its name implies comes with a 170 score guarantee.
-This course includes over 70 hours of live instruction and costs north of $2,000.
+Recently, the company has also introduced their new 170+ course, which as its name implies comes with a 170 score guarantee.
+This course includes over 70 hours of live instruction and costs $1,899.

 In our team’s opinion, the Blueprint Self-Paced Course and Live Online Course are both reasonably priced, and are right on par with other top tier prep courses like Princeton Review and Kaplan.

-The private tutoring course packages are also fairly reasonably priced, though do touch some expensive price points for the larger packages.
+The 170+ course and private tutoring packages are also fairly priced, though do touch some expensive price points for the larger packages.

 Blueprint LSAT Practice Tests

 Similar to other LSAT test prep companies, Blueprint relies on past LSAT exams for their practice tests.
-They accomplish this through a subscription to LSAC’s LSAT Prep Plus program – opening the door to every LSAT administered since 1991.
+They accomplish this through a subscription to LSAC’s LawHub program (opening the door to every LSAT administered since 1991).

 This means that you will get access to 90+ real LSATs.

-In terms of quality and relevance of practice tests, practicing on official exams obviously provides unparalleled preparation.
+In terms of quality and relevance of practice tests, practicing on official exams obviously provides unparalleled prep work.

 While this is pretty much the standard now in the world of LSAT prep, Blueprint also offers detailed score reports on each exam you take.